 - Source Filetype: Whether you are using the Direct source or not.
 Indirect means, Source is from Multiple text Files.

-- Source File directory: Informatica will use the default directory but you can change the directory by giving full path. here we are changing the file directory to D:\File Examples\
+- Source File directory: Informatica will use the default directory but you can change the directory by giving the full path. here we are changing the file directory to D:\File Examples\

 - Source filename: It will automatically detect. if not, Please specify the file name along with the extension.